Harvest-Tracker/harvest_tracker_api/README.md

 # README

-#In progress, database currently being build
+#In progress, database currently being built

 This README would normally document whatever steps are necessary to get the application up and running.